henfee/magic-wormhole/docs/dilation-protocol.md

 receipt of an ACK with a matching response-sequence-number.
 This provides reliable message delivery that survives the L3 connection being replaced.

 ACKs are not acked, nor do they have seqnums of their own.
+Each inbound side remembers the highest ACK it has sent, and ignores incoming OPEN/DATA/CLOSE messages with that sequence number or higher.
+This ensures in-order at-most-once processing of OPEN/DATA/CLOSE messages.

+Each inbound OPEN message causes a new L5 subchannel object to be created.
+Subsequent DATA/CLOSE messages for the same subchannel-id are delivered to that object.

 Each time an L3 connection is established, the side will immediately send all L4 messages waiting in the outbound queue.
 A future protocol might reduce